-The Bachelor of Communication (Digital Marketing) is the only degree in New Zealand that combines business, strategy, and creative visual and verbal communication skills.
+The Bachelor of Communication (Digital Marketing) is the only degree in New Zealand that combines business, marketing strategy and creative visual and verbal communication skills.

 Combine your love of technology and creativity with the Bachelor of Communication (Digital Marketing).

-The world needs communicators.
-It needs people who have the creativity and imagination to develop content that will inspire and connect people, and the logical, analytical and language skills to deliver that content in a strategic and meaningful way.
-We increasingly need communicators who have an in-depth understanding of the digital world and how to communicate effectively via digital platforms.
-Massey University’s Bachelor of Communication in digital marketing will give you these skills.
+Employers increasingly need communicators who have an in-depth understanding of the digital world and how to communicate effectively via digital platforms.
+Massey University’s Bachelor of Communication (BC) in digital marketing will give you these skills.

 This brings your learning to life, gives you a taste of working life and helps you make connections with potential employers.

 This degree was developed in consultation with employers, so your learning will be highly relevant across a wide range of sectors.

 Unique variety in your study - just like the working world

 Massey’s Bachelor of Communication is the only communication degree in New Zealand that requires you to take courses from both business and arts.
 You’ll graduate as a well-rounded, innovative communication specialist who is sought-after by employers.